DHS After School Program

 be silent and listen to or for instructions;

-check yourself and your neighbors; evacuate once shaking has stopped.
+check yourself and your neighbors; evacuate once the shaking has stopped.

 3. Once instructed or it is safe, report to the appropriate evacuation site.
 If on-campus evacuation sites are unsafe, the designated off-campus evacuation site is John Mise Park.